Fujifilm X100 vs Panasonic LX100

 - More heavily discounted: Has been available for much longer (launched in September 2010).

-Advantages of the Panasonic Lumix DMC-LX100:
+Arguments in favor of the Panasonic Lumix DMC-LX100:

 - Better video: Provides higher definition movie capture (4K/30p vs 720/30p).

-- More detailed viewfinder: Has a higher resolution electronic viewfinder (2764k vs 1440k dots).
+- More detailed viewfinder: Has higher resolution electronic viewfinder (2764k vs 1440k dots).